 However, if you go to the beach area near the bridge, it looks a bit calmer, but the current is very fast.
 Do not underestimate its strength and stay away from swimming in the river if you are not a good swimmer.

 But you surely can dip your feet into the water, which is still refreshing.

-In Sarajevo, you have the “Roses of Sarajevo,” and in Mostar, you will find some stones that will remind you of the terrible war that took place in Bosnia-Herzegovina more than 20 years ago.
+In Sarajevo, you have the “Roses of Sarajevo,” and in Mostar, you will find a stone that will remind you of the terrible war that took place in Bosnia-Herzegovina more than 20 years ago.

-The rebuilt Mostar Bridge is just one of the reminders, but these stones will also act as a commemoration (it is just next to the bridge, so keep an eye out as it can be overlooked quickly).
+The rebuilt Mostar Bridge is just one of the reminders, but the stone will also act as a commemoration (it is just next to the bridge, so keep an eye out as it can be overlooked quickly).

 Drink a Bosnian Coffee

 I was afraid that Bosnian Coffee would knock me out.
 But it did not, and I recommend that you give it a try.
 Since I could not eat much of the local food (not very vegetarian/vegan-friendly cuisine), I decided to have something local.
 So, having a Bosnian Coffee it was.
 It is not the same as Turkish coffee, even if it looks like it is.
 Bosnian coffee is made in a copper pot called a dzezva (which you can also buy in many souvenir shops for when you get back home), followed by a specific ritual.
 I cannot even describe it (I had some help from the waiter), but they are normally helpful in showing you how to prepare the coffee.

 Next to the old bridge is a small museum.
 The War Photo Museum exhibits photos from the time of the war in the 1990s.
 The entrance fee is a few €, and it should not take too long to walk through, but it is quite small.
 The pictures – all in black and white – are not easy to digest, and as interesting and important as they are, they might not be for the very sensitive visitors because it is just very sad.